mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Used to control the buffer of outstanding Push Notification messages to be sent.
 If the number of messages exceeds that number, then the request making the Push Notification will be blocked until there's room.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +---------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature’s ``config.json`` setting is ``"PushNotificationBuffer": 1000"`` with numerical input.                                         |